-The p-value is the probability that a null hypothesis (or claimed hypothesis) is true.
+The p-value is a quantitative value that allows us to determine whether a null hypothesis (or claimed hypothesis) is true.

 Determining the p-value allows us to determine whether we should reject or not reject a claimed hypothesis.